facebookarchive/AsyncDisplayKit/_docs/asenvironment.md

 A key operating principle of ASEnvironment is to update values when new subnodes are added or removed.

-**ASEnvironment is currently used internally in the framework.** There is currently no public API available.
+**ASEnvironment is currently used internally in the framework.
+There is no public API available at this time.**